dheeraj120501/Lets-Code/06-Cool Things Computer Can't Do/04-Deep Learning/Readme.md

   - Video: Youtube 8M
   - Audio: Google Audioset

-Hardware: For different devices we can use different and custom hardwares.
+**Hardware**: For different devices we can use different and custom hardwares.

-- Moore's law: Moore the co-founder of Intel said that the number of transistors in a dense integrated circuit (IC) doubles about every two years.
+- **Moore's law**: Moore the co-founder of Intel said that the number of transistors in a dense integrated circuit (IC) doubles about every two years.
 - For large dataset one can use GPU, TPU.
 - For Mobile one can use Mobile CPU, GPU, DSP or NPU.
 - For Smart watch or glass one can use Edge TPU, NPU.

-Framework/Libraries: TensorFlow, Keras, PyTorch and UI based drag and drop systems like AutoML.
+**Framework/Libraries**: TensorFlow, Keras, PyTorch and UI based drag and drop systems like AutoML.

-Architecture
+**Architecture**

 - Transfer Learning.
   - Text Classification: BERT